-In SAP Workflow we have different types of components and each components will have their own containers to store the data at run time.
-The components of workflow are Workflow, Task, Event, Rule and Business Object method.
+In SAP Workflow we have different types of components and each component will have its own containers to store the data at run time.
+The components of the workflow are Workflow, Task, Event, Rule, and Business Object method.

-Containers consists of Elements and each element store the data that can be used to control the Workflow execution or can be forward to other steps in Workflow.
+Containers are used to store data that will be needed at some point in the workflow’s lifespan.
+It consists of elements and each element store the data that can be used to control the Workflow execution or can be forwarded to other steps in Workflow.

-1. Workflow Container: It is like global container.
+It is like a global container.
 You can create as many elements in the container.

 To access the workflow container go to workflow builder SWDD and click on “Step Types That can be Inserted” under Navigation Area and choose Workflow Container.

-To create an element in the container double click “<Double Click to Create>“.You can also find some default elements available in workflow container like _WF_INITIATOR, _WF_PRIORITY etc..
+To create an element in the container double click “<Double Click to Create>“.You can also find some default elements available in workflow containers like _WF_INITIATOR, _WF_PRIORITY, etc…

-2. Task Container : Task container can found at Task.
+Task container can be found at Task.
 These container elements are local and only visible inside the task. you can display any task using tcode PFTC_DIS.

-5.Method Containers: Methods containers are nothing but method parameters in business object method which are created automatically when method is defined.
+Methods containers are nothing but method parameters in business object methods which are created automatically when the method is defined.

 Before wrapping up this tutorial we go through the different options we have while creating the Elements in these containers.

-Change Data – It tells us about the who Lastly changed the element and when it was created.
+It tells us about who Lastly changed the element and when it was created.